 Underneath, Pistone wears his usual undershirt, a white sleeveless ribbed A-shirt.

 Having temporarily retired his trademark cowboy boots for more Florida-friendly footwear, Joe/Donnie wears a pair of brown sueded leather moccasins with cream dress socks.

 To fit in with the mobsters around him, Pistone keeps his accessories gold and plentiful.
 His wristwatch has a gold case over a square white face, strapped to his wrist with a black leather bracelet.
 He wears a gold necklace with a large cross.

 Interestingly, Pistone also wears a gold Claddagh ring on his left ring finger.
 While Claddagh rings are typically associated with Irishmen, the Italian-American Pistone evidently wore one in real life, as did his wife.
 According to a great interview from March 2008, “Even Joe also likes to wear symbolic jewelry.
 He shows me the Claddagh Ring, an Irish symbol of friendship and love, a ring that he shares with his wife.
 It’s always the details that show how much better reality is than imagination and how much greater than Johnny Depp is this now elderly gentleman, hale and hearty with his pot belly.
 Like this symbol of the Celtic faith, something that has nothing to do with Donnie Brasco and with all the imagery Italian-American, chosen to symbolize the link with the woman who has remained close to him throughout their lives, despite everything.”

-Joe’s sunglasses, which we only see in Miami, are a pair of classic Ray-Ban 3025 aviators with gold rims, likely model # L0205.
+Joe’s sunglasses, which we only see in Miami, are a pair of classic Ray-Ban 3025 aviators with gold frames and dark lenses, likely model # L0205.